 To receive Holy Communion, a child must have made their First Confession, and recognise that what they are receiving is something holy – it is the Body of Jesus Himself.

 If your child has not yet been baptised, or was baptised in another Christian tradition but now wishes to become a Catholic, you will need to apply for this, and we will prepare them as an integral part of the First Communion Course.

 If there are children in Years 5 or 6 to be presented for First Communion, special age-appropriate arrangements may be made; secondary age pupils should apply via our mentoring for confirmation programme.

 If you wish to prepare your child to receive Holy Communion, the first step is that they must attend Sunday Mass regularly.
-You can obtain a Passport from St Philip Evans Parish, so that wherever you go to Mass on a particular weekend, the priest / deacon or catechist can sign it, so that we can see your child is being taught and shown that regular Mass attendance is important.
-The passports will begin in October and for a child to be admitted to First Communion, we will need evidence that the child has attended Mass most Sundays before and throughout the time of preparation.
+Once enrolled for First Communion, each child will be issued with a Passport from St Philip Evans Parish, so that wherever you go to Mass on a particular weekend, the priest / deacon or catechist can sign it, so that we can see your child is being taught and shown that regular Mass attendance is important.
+For a child to be admitted to First Communion, we will need evidence that the child has attended Mass most Sundays before and throughout the time of preparation.